wabicai/dapp-docs/connect-to-software/webapp-connect-onekey/wagmi.md

 ---
-description: Connect to OneKey from React apps using wagmi and the injected EIP‑1193 provider (MetaMask‑style)
+description: Connect to OneKey from React apps using wagmi and the injected EIP‑1193 provider
 ---

 # React + wagmi

-This guide follows MetaMask’s `connect/javascript-wagmi` style while reflecting OneKey’s reality: OneKey injects an EIP‑1193 provider.
-We’ll configure wagmi to prefer OneKey’s provider (`window.$onekey.ethereum`) and gracefully fall back to other injected providers when needed.
+This page mirrors the structure of MetaMask’s wagmi guide and shows a minimal, EIP‑1193‑based way to connect OneKey from React apps using wagmi.
+Core idea: prefer OneKey’s dedicated injection (`window.$onekey.ethereum`), then fall back to multi‑provider list or generic `window.ethereum`.

 ## Install